OppaAI/AGi-Test/README.md

 ## Acknowledgments

 Special thanks to:
-- CoquiTTS fork, XTTS2, and OpenVoice for TTS frameworks and models
+- RealTime TTS, Kokoro for TTS frameworks and models
 - My AI companion for development assistance and problem-solving

 ---